 Tinsel and similar decorations can be a very tempting toy which must not be eaten.
-Also make sure your tree is secure and won’t fall over onto an inquisitive furry friend.
-Similarly, make sure electric cables for light and other decorations are well protected or out the way – these can often be chewed, especially by house rabbits!
+Also, make sure your tree is secure and won’t fall over onto an inquisitive furry friend.
+Similarly, make sure electric cables for lights and other decorations are well protected or out of the way – these can often be chewed, especially by house rabbits!

 Remember dogs and cats will know what is beneath all that wrapping paper using the power of their nose, so be very careful with presents under the tree and treats hanging from it!

 There are often still fireworks at this time of year, so keep your pets inside and stock up on DAP and Feliway to calm them, or use a noise desensitisation CD if you have one.
 Ask the surgery if your pet needs more help in the form of natural calming therapies or sedatives.
 Pets may try to run out of the door with guests coming and going and the noises of parties, so ensure they are micro-chipped and the information is up to date.

 There are a few other winter hazards to be aware of – the salt and grit on the roads can be an irritant to dog’s feet so ensure to wipe their feet when coming back from walks.
 Be very careful of anti-freeze, as the taste can be attractive especially to cats, and can cause severe kidney failure.

 As the central heating comes on and people stop using the flea medications, we always see lots of flea cases over Christmas.
 Remember your Stronghold or Advocate!
 If you are unsure if your pet has fleas then we recommend you do the wet paper test (link to YouTube video).